-By the end of the first year, students should declare to the DGS what his or her proposed competence (or competences) will be, and the DGS will arrange a course of study (or an equivalent) that will demonstrate the needed level of training.
-In normal cases, it is expected that the student will achieve this goal before being admitted to candidacy for the Ph.D.
+By the end of the first year, students should declare to the DGS what their proposed competence (or competences) will be, and the DGS will arrange a course of study (or an equivalent) that will demonstrate the needed level of training.
+In normal cases, it is expected that the student will achieve this goal before being admitted to candidacy for the PhD.

-Language Requirement:
+Language Requirement